Best Coffee Shops in Durango for Remote Workers

 Animas Chocolate & Coffee Company (920 Main Avenue)

-Best for: A short, focused work session paired with excellent coffee and chocolate.
+Best for: An afternoon work session paired with excellent coffee and chocolate.
 Also a great spot for a mid-afternoon break between longer work blocks at other cafes.

 Pro tip: They serve wine and chocolate pairings in the evenings, so if you're working late and want to transition from coffee to wine without changing locations, this is the spot.